Rusty crayfish

 The rusty crayfish (Faxonius rusticus) is a large, aggressive species of freshwater crayfish which is native to the United States, in the Ohio River Basin in parts of Ohio, Kentucky, and Indiana.
 Its range is rapidly expanding across much of eastern North America, displacing native crayfishes in the process.
 The rusty crayfish was first captured in Illinois in 1973, and has been collected at over 20 locations in the northern portion of the state.
 In 2005, F. rusticus was found for the first time west of the Continental Divide, in the John Day River, Oregon, which runs into the Columbia River.

 Description

-Adult rusty crayfish can reach 10 centimeters (4 inches) in length, although they reach maturity at about 4.4 cm (1.7 in), and can range in color from greenish grey, to reddish brown, They can be easily recognized by two "rusty", reddish colored spots on the sides of their back and their large front claws with black bands around the tips.
-Male rusty crayfish have small hook-like features on their first pair of hind legs that they use to hold onto a female while mating.
+Adult rusty crayfish can reach 10 centimeters (4 inches) in length, although they reach maturity at about 4.4 cm (1.7 in), and can range in color from greenish grey, to reddish brown, They can be recognized by two "rusty", reddish colored spots variably present on the sides of their posterior carapace and their large front claws with black bands around the tips.
+Male astacoid crayfish have small hook-like features, or copulatory stylets, that are used to hold onto a female while mating, prominent in rusty crayfish on the ischia of the third pair of pereopods for those males in their form I (reproductive) molt.